 a.
 Call 911 or O and advise the dispatcher or console operator of your location and the fact that you are trapped.
 After notifying Gloucester County Emergency Services, the console operator should notify the Office of Safety and Environmental Programs.

 b.
 If you get caught in smoke, get down on your hands and knees and stay low.
 Smoke and hot fumes rise, so the cleanest air is near the floor.

 c.
 If the fire is on the other side of the door to the room you are in, try to seal the doorway so that smoke and fumes cannot enter your room.

 d.
-If water is available in the room, use a wet rag or a piece of your clothing as a filter to breath through.
+If water is available in the room, use a wet rag or a piece of your clothing as a filter to breathe through.

 e.
 If there is a tub in the area fill it with water and stay in the tub.
 Keep your head covered with a wet cloth.

 Upon discovery of any exterior fire, the following procedures shall be followed:

 1. If the fire poses a threat to any immediately adjacent structure, inform someone inside the building so that personnel can evacuate the area.

 2. Dial 911 and provide the Gloucester County Emergency Dispatcher with the following information: